 How Can I Secure My Internet Connection?

-Network security keeps unauthorized users and hackers from accessing your Wi-Fi network and the devices that use it.
-There are a number of common-sense practices that will help you have a secure network connection, and a few extras that can ramp up your security level to top-secret.
+Network security keeps unauthorised users and hackers from accessing your Wi-Fi network and the devices that use it.
+There are a number of common-sense practices that will help you have a secure network connection plus a few extras that can ramp up your security level to top-secret.

 Image: Ivan Samkov, Pexels